unitaryfund/mitiq/docs/source/examples/zne_logical_rb_cirq_stim.md

 +++

-The Stim executor accepts a Stim circuit, to which it applies the noise model, and then compiles and executes.
+The Stim executor defined below accepts a Stim circuit, to which it applies the noise model, and then compiles and executes.
 For more information on Mitiq-compatible executors, see the [Executors](../guide/executors.md) section of the Mitiq user guide.

 ```{code-cell} ipython3